lekshyuen/NFT-Classification/README.md

 # NFT Classification Model

-This project uses machine learning with Python and the sklearn library to classify NFTs based on their attributes.
+This project uses machine learning with Python and the sklearn library to classify NFTs based on their image features.

 ## Installation